HelpGiveThanks/HGTconfiguration/README.md

 1. Click the 'Choose' button.
 1. Click the 'Yes' button the next popup window to replace the current favicon.png file.
 1. Click the 'Choose File' button again.
-1. Find and click on the header.png image file.
+1. Find and click on the header.png image file NOT the Header icon.png file.
 1. Click the 'Choose' button.
 1. Click the 'Yes' button the next popup window to replace the current header.png file.
-1. When the bottom right grey progress bar says that this upload is complete, close the upload window.
+1. When the bottom right grey progress bar says that these uploads are complete, close the upload window.
 1. Open a new tab in your browser.
 1. Type in your website's buggenie url: http://YOURSITE.COM/pm/.